Grace Millane murder trial: Prosecutors reveal British backpacker's last moments and what her accused killer did next

 But days later she was dead.

-A man is currently on trial for Millane's murder and for the first time details of her final hours and death can be revealed.
+A man is currently on trial for Millane's murder and details of her final hours and death can now be revealed.

 Crown Prosecutor Robin McCoubrey outlined the case against the accused today in his opening statement.